asefatesfay/asefatesfay/README.md

 I'm always eager to expand my knowledge and stay up-to-date with the latest trends in technology.
 Currently, I'm diving deeper into:

 - Data-science / Machine learning and AI integration

 ## 🏆 Achievements

 - Successfully led a team to develop a high-traffic content managerment system for the e-commerce platform at Nordstrom.
 - Architected and implemented a microservices infrastructure that improved system scalability and performance.
 - Recognized for outstanding contributions in cloud migration projects.
+- Completed one machine learning course in coursera https://coursera.org/share/3b72069ba1da68182a08d1f2746c0ac9
 - Run first Marathon :)